sparkflows/sparkflows-docs/docs/azure/admin-guide/adls/service-principal.rst

       #.
 In the Role tab, search for and select Storage Blob Data Contributor (or Storage Blob Data Reader for read-only access).

+   #.
+Assign Access to the Service Principal:

+      #.
+In the Members tab, click Select members.
+      #.
+Search for the name of your Service Principal (the application you registered earlier).
+      #.
+Select the Service Principal and click Select.

+   #.
+Review and Assign:

+      #.
+Click Review + assign to confirm the role assignment.